-The 2015 American Community Survey 5-year estimate identified over 45,149 of the counties' households, Lake and Sumter counties combined, as speaking a language other than English at home; 33.92% of this population spoke English less than very well.
-Table 4 identifies the top four (4) languages spoken at home where English is not spoken very well.
-Where Spanish is spoken at home and English is not spoken well, this group is approximately 26.12% of the total LEP population (2.94% of MPO Population).
+The 2018 American Community Survey 5-year estimate identified 11.8% of the MPO population over the age of 5 as speaking a language other than English at home; 3.7% of the MPO population over the age of 5 spoke English less than very well.
+Table 4 identifies the top four (4) language categories spoken at home where English is not spoken very well.
+Where Spanish is spoken at home and English is not spoken well, this group is approximately 77.9% of the total LEP population (2.9% of MPO population over the age of 5).